 |City of Mandurah - Health Care and Social Assistance||2016||2011||Change|

-Overall, 54.9% of the Health Care and Social Assistance held educational qualifications, and 21.4% had no qualifications, compared with 63.6% and 19.4% respectively for Western Australia.
+Overall, 75.5% of the workers (Health Care and Social Assistance) who held educational qualifications, and 21.4% had no qualifications, compared with 77.5% and 19.4% respectively for Western Australia.

-The major differences between the qualifications held by the Health Care and Social Assistance workforce in the City of Mandurah and Western Australia were:
+The major differences between the qualifications held by the workforce (Health Care and Social Assistance) of the City of Mandurah and Western Australia were:

-- A larger percentage of local workers with Certificate III & IV Levels (20.6% compared to 14.0%)
+- A larger percentage of local workers (Health Care and Social Assistance) with Certificate III & IV Level (20.6% compared to 14.0%)

-- A larger percentage of local workers with Advanced Diploma or Diplomas (17.7% compared to 15.5%)
+- A larger percentage of local workers (Health Care and Social Assistance) with Advanced Diploma or Diploma (17.7% compared to 15.5%)

-- A larger percentage of local workers with No qualifications (21.4% compared to 19.4%)
+- A larger percentage of local workers (Health Care and Social Assistance) with No qualification (21.4% compared to 19.4%)

 The largest changes in the qualifications held by the Health Care and Social Assistance workforce in the City of Mandurah between 2011 and 2016 were:

-- Bachelor or Higher degrees (+482 local workers)
+- Bachelor or Higher degree (+482 local workers)

-- Advanced Diploma or Diplomas (+212 local workers)
+- Advanced Diploma or Diploma (+212 local workers)